 You can use our simple fuel-cost calculator, below, to easily work out the fuel costs between two cars.
 Enter the respective fuel-economy figures for the cars and your mileage to see the difference.

-Hybrid cars are more reliable than petrol and diesel cars
+Are hybrid cars more reliable than petrol and diesel cars?

 You might be surprised to find out that a car that has two methods of propulsion would be less problematic than a car with just a combustion engine, but it's true.

 Every year, we ask people to complete the annual Which? car survey.
-We gather details on what faults owners encountered in the twelve months prior to answering our survey.
+We gather details on what faults owners encountered in the 12 months prior to answering our survey.

 We find out what faults occur (and reoccur), how severe the faults are, breakdown rates and the time required for cars to be fixed, among other information.
 In our most recent survey, 47,013 owners told us about 55,833 cars that they own.

 The figures are very clear: hybrid owners suffer fewer faults and breakdowns.
-The faults that hybrids do have are, on average, less severe than the average fault suffered by petrol and diesel cars.
-Which subsequently means hybrids require less time off the road to be repaired by your friendly neighbourhood mechanic.
+The faults that full hybrids do have are, on average, less severe than the average fault suffered by petrol and diesel cars.
+Which subsequently means they require less time off the road to be repaired.

-Plug-in hybrids, like electric cars, are still establishing themselves.
-For now.
+We don't yet have enough data to be able to report on plug-in hybrid cars as, like electric cars, they're still establishing themselves.
 But the more people who buy them and feedback in our subsequent reliability surveys, the clearer the picture we will be able to present of how reliable, or not, these cars are.

 Is diesel dirtier than petrol?